Demystifying The World of Analysts

 The Lesson: If you’re using analyst reports to help evaluate vendors, make sure you’re aware of the methods being used by these analysts.
 Look for those that are actively engaged with multiple perspectives of the market place.

-The leading firms have a major publication (e.g. The Wave or The Magic Quadrant) supported by a number of other, more nuanced or ad-hoc publications over the course of their publication cycles.
+The leading firms have a major publication (The Magic Quadrant) supported by a number of other, more nuanced or ad-hoc publications over the course of their publication cycles.
 The research for the major publications tend to follow some variation of these tried and tested, usually well-coordinated, activities:

 - Select the most competitive participants,